TypoConsult/quickpay-docs/docs/features/callback.md

 ## Usage

-Add the `TypoConsult\QuickPay\CallbackHandler` class to your middleware stack.
+Add the `TypoConsult\Quickpay\CallbackHandler` class to your middleware stack.

 ### TYPO3 example